Top 10 Vietnamese Foods: Pho, Spring Roll, and More

 Visitors to Vietnam will soon find that the country doesn't just offer breathtaking natural sights such as the Halong Bay, and intriguing cultural and historical attractions, but also some of the most mouthwatering foods in the world.
-To help you narrow down a myriad of options, here I recommend 10 of the most unmissable foods you should try on your vacation in Vietnam.
+To help you narrow down a myriad of options, here will recommend 10 of the most unmissable foods you should try on your tour in Vietnam.
 Some of them (like phở, bánh mì, and bún chả) are so popular that you may even find them in your home country, but it would be quite special to enjoy them at their source.

 Cheap and tasty, this noodle soup is the most ubiquitous Vietnamese food in Vietnam.
 Originating from northern Vietnam in the late 19th century or the early 20th century, phở (pronounced "fuh") made its way into the mainstream cuisine and become Vietnam's national dish and is now popular around the world from the US to Europe.
 Still, what better place to enjoy than in its home?

-Phở consists of flat white rice noodles in chicken or beef broth.
+Vietnamese Pho consists of flat white rice noodles in chicken or beef broth.
 The dish is served with thin slices of chicken or beef and usually accompanied by Thai basil, coriander, lime, chili, green onions, etc. with which the guest can season the soup to their own taste.
 It has balanced tastes of sweet, sour, salty, and spicy.
 Good phở broth is clear but flavorful and can take several hours to cook, using spices like cinnamon and anise.

 There are two basic types of phở in Vietnam: phở bò (beef), whose broth is made by simmering beef bones, oxtails, and flank steak, and phở gà (chicken), whose broth is made by simmering the whole chicken.
-Of course, there are meat-free options like vegetarian and tofu phở which you can find in major cities such as Hanoi and Ho Chi Minh City.
+Of course, there are meat-free options like vegetarian and tofu phở which you can find in major cities such as Hanoi and Saigon (Ho Chi Minh City).
 Besides, phở varies from region to region: northern Vietnamese favor saltier soup and use more black pepper and ginger, whereas people in the south, prefer sweeter soup and add more chilies and fresh produce such as bean sprouts.

-When eating phở, keep your hands occupied.
+When eating Vietnamese phở, keep your hands occupied.
 Hold your chopsticks in your dominant hand and the soup spoon in the other.
 Start with the broth:drink it slowly to take in the rich flavor.
 It's alright to slurp as it means you're enjoying it and it's a sign of compliment to the cook.
 Next comes seasoning: squeeze lime, put in some fish sauce, or sprinkle a little black pepper.
 (Skip this step if the broth is already good).
 Add the vegetable garnishes with your chopsticks and press them to the broth.
 If the leaves are too big, tear them into pieces before adding.
-Finally, mix all the ingredients evenly and it's time to treat your taste buds..
+Finally, mix all the ingredients evenly and it's time to treat your taste buds.

 A popular street food mainly served for breakfast in Vietnam, bánh cuốn or Vietnamese steamed rice rolls are thin sheets of steamed rice batter stuffed with seasoned ground pork and minced wood ear mushrooms.
 The dish is normally served with crispy fried shallots, a variety of fresh herbs and vegetables, sweet fish sauce, and optional sausages.